shivharis/turtlebot3_wiki/docs/source/friends.rst

 :``Type``: 3-DOF Motorcycle
 :``Features``: Cute 3-wheeled bikey reveals its existence on the "Car" film as a brother of the "Car".
-:``Components``: Three Dynamixel XM-430 Series (One for steering, two for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
+:``Components``: Three Dynamixel X 430 Series (One for steering, two for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
 :``Hardware``: https://goo.gl/9UuCJn
 :``Software``: ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends`` → ``turtlebot3_bike``
 :``Video``: See in the videos :ref:`Friends-Auto<section_auto>` and :ref:`Friends-Monster<section_monster>` above.